David Elliott Bell

 The two papers Bell published in 1991 and 1992, "Lattices, Policies and Implementations" and "Putting Policy Commonalities to Work", together showed that all the apparently different security policies that had been published were Boolean-Lattice policies, and were thus identical under the skin.
 His constructive result demonstrated how to realize each of the published policies using a single "Universal Lattice Machine."
 This work consolidated the apparently different security policies and made them one.

 At the 1994 New Security Paradigms and Workshop (NSPW), Bell presented his paper on "Modeling the 'multi-policy machine' ".
 Paper Abstract: A method of treating several unspecified policies is presented.
 Precise notions of policy combination, policy conflict, conflict resolution, and policy precedence are introduced.
 Necessary and sufficient conditions for policies to be combined without conflict are established.

-In 1996, while working for Mitretek Systems, Bell published a paper on "Generic Model Interpretations POSIX.1 and SQL" as an improvement to trusted systems that confirm to industry standards that are conducive to generic model interpretation.
+In 1996, while working for Mitretek Systems, Bell published a paper on "Generic Model Interpretations POSIX.1 and SQL" as an improvement to trusted systems that conform to industry standards that are conducive to generic model interpretation.